-Choosing an iPhone is easy -- do you want black or white?
+Choosing an iPhone is easy -- do you want the 5S or the 5C?
 Buying an Android phone is more challenging, but potentially also more rewarding.
 Google's operating system can now be found on dozens of mobile phones, not to mention tablets, ebook readers, TVs and even cameras.

 Whether you're looking for a palm-spanning multimedia powerhouse or just a compact, competent smart phone, there's an Android device for you.

 Android comes in various different versions, the most recent of which is 4.4 KitKat.
 New phones will hopefully run KitKat but version 4.3 Jelly Bean is still acceptable and is what you'll find on most phones until companies get around to upgrading them.

 If you're shelling out for a really expensive smart phone, you'll certainly want the most recent version of the operating system that money can buy to maximise your chances of getting future updates.
 Older phones tend not to receive the latest updates, often because the hardware is not up to the task of running demanding new software.